 After the application deadline the admissions committee will go through all the applications and select the course participants, based on an assessment of who will profit the most from the course.
 Priority will be given to applicants with experience from working in the field, contact to or contract with a relevant institution/organization, etc.

-We strongly encourage all applicants to put energy and care into the motivation-section of the online application, as this is the main selection criteria.
+We strongly encourage all other applicants to put energy and care into the letter of motivation, as this is the main selection criteria.

-The online application form will be available on this web page in January 2017.
-The application deadline is 1 April 2017.
+The online application form will be available on this web page mid-January 2019.
+The application deadline is 1 April 2019.

-Students from Danish universities will not be charged any tuition fee provided that the course is accepted as part of their MSc programme.
-Danish students must provide a pre-approval of credit transfer upon application.
+You are enrolled at a Danish university and the course is part of your master's programme.
+Danish students must provide a pre-approval of credit transfer from their home institution upon application.

-Students enrolled in certain programmes at the Faculty of Health and Medical Sciences, UCPH, do not need a pre-approval of credit transfer.
+You are a student at the Faculty of Health and Medical Sciences, UCPH, and the course has already been approved for your study programme.
 Please study the overview of study programmes, where preapproval of summer course is not required.

 All other participants (students, working professionals, etc.) must pay tuition fee according to the information below.